hustf/MechanicalUnits.jl/README.md

 This means:
 * We adapt to the limitation of specific consoles: Windows Powershell, Julia REPL or VSCode.
-* We make a specialized set of units commonly encountered by the mechanical or structural engineer.
+* We import and reexport a specialized set of units commonly encountered by the mechanical or structural engineer.
 * Four significant digits output for floating numbers, no trailing zeros.
 Don't round when that would display zeros to the left of decimal point: `(991mm)^2` -> `983_322mm²`
 * `h` is an hour, not Planck's constant
 * `in` is reserved by Julia, `inch` is a unit
-* REPL output can be copied to input: `2.32 m s^-1` is printed as `2.32m/s`
+* REPL output can be always be parsed as input: `2.32 m s^-1` is printed as `2.32m/s`
 * Define the bullet operator `∙` (U+2219, \vysmblkcircle + tab).
 With this, we can write `N∙s` in output and input.
 * Export types to get readable and usable type signatures.
 This exporting may conflict with other unit packages.
-* Prefer length prefixes `μ` and `mm`
+* Prefer length prefixes `μ` and `mm` by default
 * Prefer force and moment prefix `k`
 * Prefer `MPa`over `N/m²`
 * Thousands separator is supported, but limited to an acceptable format for Julia input: ```983_322N∙m```
 * Array output moves the units outside: `[0.900mm, 9832inches]` -> `[0.9, 239_912]mm`,
 * Substitute symbols which can't be displayed in Windows terminals: `𝐓 -> Time`, `𝐋 -> Length`, `𝐌 -> Mass`
 * We would like to support unitful complex numbers, as they often appear while solving equations.
-* Energy and moment units are mathematically identical, but picking `J` over `N∙m` conveys meaning.
-We would like to provide a special REPL mode for picking an output preference while typing, for examply by typing `ctrl + .` and then correcting a suggested output.
-* The `ctrl + .` REPL mode would resemble typing part of the right-hand side of an equation.
-That gives no meaning after function definitions.

 ## Alternatives

 [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) lists similar adaptions for other fields.

-### Projects using this library

-None.

 ## Am I missing some essential feature?